wazuh/wazuh-chef/README.md

 #### Secrets

-In order to properly install and use chef to install Wazuh Elements, the wazuh_secrets data bag must three secrets.
 The following describes how to define the needed json files to generate an encrypted data bag.

+**Important**: If api user secret is declared will be installed.
+Otherwise the default user will be foo:bar.
+Also if logstash_certificate secret is not created, empty logstash.crt will be created.
+Remember that whatever options you choose, the logstash ssl protocol is disabled by default.

 ##### api.json